RileyManda/html5-portfolio-website/README.md

       The site will be updated(Desktop Version) to utilize media queries for responsivenes to create a Desktop version.

 - [ ] **[Mobile Menu Details]**
       This feature will comprise of a detail view popup menu of each section of the portfolio.

+ - [ ] **[Project Bugs Hide and Seek Branch]**
+      This project contains a bugs hide and seek feature branch for debugging purposes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>